 All new students will be screened within 45 calendar days of their initial enrollment.
 The classroom teacher will complete the screening after reviewing the student's abilities in the areas of vision and hearing; cognitive or academic; communication; motor; social or behavioral; and adaptive development.
-If any concerns are noted, the student will be referred for additional help.
+If any concerns are noted, parent/guardian notification will occur and the student will be referred for additional help.